bndtools/bnd/biz.aQute.bnd.gradle/README.md

 ## Using Bnd Gradle Plugin

-If you are using the Gradle build added by bndtools when creating the cnf project in your workspace, you don't need to do anything else.
-If you want to use the bnd Gradle plugin in your existing Gradle build, you need to add the bnd Gradle plugin to your buildscript classpath and then apply the plugin to your project.
+If you are using the Gradle build added by Bndtools when creating the cnf project in your workspace, you don't need to do anything else.
+If you want to use the Bnd Gradle plugin in your existing Gradle build, you need to add the Bnd Gradle plugin to your buildscript classpath and then apply the plugin to your project.
 For example:

 ```groovy